Biography

 Kiyoshi Hasegawa was active from 1891 to 1980.
 They were associated with the Sōsaku-hanga movement.

 Kiyoshi Hasegawa's work was shaped by the Sōsaku-hanga tradition in Japanese woodblock printmaking.
-Sōsaku-hanga: The "creative prints" movement (c.
+Sōsaku-hanga: ## What is sōsaku-hanga?
+Sōsaku-hanga (創作版画, "creative prints") was a twentieth-century Japanese print movement defined by a single commitment: the artist must design, carve, and print every work alone.

-Original prints by Kiyoshi Hasegawa can be found in collections including ukiyo-e.org, Japanese Art Open Database, Scholten Japanese Art.
+Original prints by Kiyoshi Hasegawa can be found in collections including Japanese Art Open Database, ukiyo-e.org.

 Kiyoshi Hasegawa is one of the most distinguished Japanese printmakers to have worked in Western intaglio techniques, and his mezzotints and engravings are prized by collectors of both Japanese art and fine European printmaking.
 His sixty-year career in Paris and his election to the Académie des Beaux-Arts attest to the extraordinary level of his achievement.
 Hasegawa's prints appear at auction in both French and Japanese markets, reflecting his dual cultural identity.
 His mezzotints command the highest prices, with early impressions showing the richest tonal quality being the most valuable.
 His engraved works, while technically impressive, are generally less expensive than the mezzotints.
 The market for Hasegawa has been consistent, supported by institutional recognition in both France and Japan.
 His still life mezzotints are the most sought-after, followed by landscape subjects and bird studies.
 Smaller engravings: $500–$1,200.
 Standard mezzotints: $2,000–$5,000.
 Major mezzotints: $6,000–$15,000.